|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Hitati Maru was operated by Nissan Kisen K. K as a passenger and cargo vessel.
 The center smoke stack had a large "S" painted on a white background with two stripes.
 At the start of World War II, Japanese flag was painted amidships designating the vessel as flagged to a neutral nation.

 On December 8, 1941 at the start of the Pacific War, Hitati Maru was at Kobe.
 Two days later registered as an ammunition ship in the Yokosuka Naval District.
-On December 28, 1941 departs for Kure where a new captain (name unknown) took command.
-Hitati Maru remained at Kure until February 1942.
+On December 28, 1941 departs for Kure where a new captain (name unknown) takes command and remains at the port until February 1942.

 In February 1942 departs for Takao on Formosa then departs in the middle of the month bound for the Neatherlands East Indies (NEI).
 On March 8, 1942 arrives Kendari then nine day later arrives Bangkok and departs on March 29.
 Two days later at Saigon then departs April 3, 1942 and five days later returns to Takao then leaves April 11, 1942 before arriving at Tainan.
 On April 22, 1942 departs bound for Saipan.
 On April 25, 1942 IJN requisition ends and on May 2, 1942 reaches Kure.